What Is a Temporary Employment Contract?

 7. Temporary Employment Contract Notice Period

 Stipulate how much notice your temporary employee needs to give before leaving your service.
-Typically, notice periods for temporary employees tend to be less than those required from permanent employees.
+Typically, notice periods for temporary employees are less than those required for permanent employees.

 8. Benefits

-This covers any non-financial perks or benefits that the temporary employee will enjoy.
-Typical examples include assistance with childcare, a subsidized canteen, paid vacation entitlement, and/or health insurance.
+This covers any non-financial perks or benefits that temporary workers will enjoy.
+Typical examples include assistance with childcare, a subsidized canteen, paid vacation entitlement, and health insurance.

 10. Work for Hire Clause

-This clause is intended to prevent an employee from taking products or information from the company to be used elsewhere.
+Prevent an employee in a short-term employment contract from taking products or information from the company and using them elsewhere.

 11. Agency Provision